bl4de/research/raa-ransomware-analysis/README.md

 ![RTF document]
 (extracted/extracted_rtf_screen.png)

-There's an information that this document can't be open in WordPAd and should be open in MS Word 2013 instead.
+There's an information that this document can't be open in Wordpad and should be open in MS Word 2013 instead.

 Next function is **NWvQtGjjfQX()**